Life-Cycle Approach to Cleaning Topical Drug Products

 Critical Parameters and Cleaning Methods

 Laboratory testing is the first step in defining the critical parameters for removing process residues before materials are taken to the manufacturing floor.
-Critical parameters include time, action, concentration, and temperature (TACT), as well as water quality, surface, soil load and condition, and environmental factors.
+Critical parameters include time, action, concentration, and temperature (TACT), as well as water quality, surface, soil load and condition, and environmental factors.6 When designing the study, it is crucial to mimic plant conditions and restrictions as accurately as possible and to consider the method of cleaning.
+Most cleaning under consideration is for a clean-in-place (CIP) application, which consists of a spray impingement and cascading flow in the production vessel and turbulent flow through pipes and cleaning circuits.7

-The following procedure is used throughout the studies:
+The following procedure is used throughout the studies:8

 - Step one: Dry, clean 304 stainless steel coupons (7.5 × 15 cm size) with a 2B finish are weighed on an analytical balance (±0.1 mg) to obtain the pre-coating weight.
 This step establishes a baseline weight for the coupon, and will help determine how much residue should be coated on the coupon.
 In addition, the weight of the dried coupon will be used for comparison to all future weights after a simulated cleaning process.